-This category includes distributions from a FSC or former FSC out of earnings and profits attributable to "foreign trade income" (see section 923(b) for definition).
+This category includes distributions from a FSC or former FSC out of earnings and profits attributable to "foreign trade income."
+Foreign trade income is the gross income of a FSC attributable to foreign trading gross receipts.

 Lump-Sum Distributions

 You may take a foreign tax credit for taxes you paid or accrued on a foreign source lump-sum distribution from a pension plan.
 Special formulas may be used to figure a separate tax on a qualified lump-sum distribution for the year in which the distribution is received.
 See Pub.
 575, Pension and Annuity Income, for more information.